A Heart-Loving-Heart

 Heart attacks lead to damage of the heart muscle, which can lead to the failure of the heart to pump adequately.
 This can cause fluid build-up in the lungs as well as in the limbs.
 This condition, called heart failure, is very common and associated with a very high rate of disability and death.

-The first link below is to a short movie clip (AVI file - 459K) of an ultrasound scan of a heart damaged by a heart attack.
+This first short movie clip is of an ultrasound scan of a heart damaged by a heart attack.
 The main chamber of the heart called the left ventricle (LV) is enlarged, with damaged, thin walls, and does not contract well.
 Stasis of blood in this chamber has also led to a 'smoky' appearance inside the chamber.
-The second link, for comparison, is a clip (AVI file - 348K) showing a normal heart with good contraction of the left ventricle (upper right hand chamber).

-Damaged Left Ventricle Normal Left Ventricle
+Damaged Left Ventricle

 Smoking multiplies the effect of other risk factors for CAD like high blood pressure, high cholesterol and diabetes.
 Men who smoke have a 60%-70% greater death rate than those who don't.
 Sudden death may be the first manifestation of CAD in young male smokers.
 Women smokers have a 10 times increased risk of developing CAD than non-smokers.